renovatebot/renovate/docs/usage/configuration-options.md

 This option allows users to specify explicit environment variables and their corresponding values.

 <!-- prettier-ignore -->
-!!! note
+!!! warning
-    This option is only available to users if the bot administrator has configured an [`allowedEnv`](./self-hosted-configuration.md#allowedEnv) list permitting the env names you wish to use.
+    The bot administrator must configure a list of allowed environment names in the  an [`allowedEnv`](./self-hosted-configuration.md#allowedEnv) config option, before users can use those allowed names in the `env` option.

 Behavior:

-- This option is only applicable to when executing package manager commands, specifically within the `updateArtifacts()` function
+- This option only applies when Renovate executes package manager commands, within the `updateArtifacts()` function
-- Values defined in the env configuration take precedence over corresponding environment variables, including those from `customEnvVariables` and `process.env`
+- Values set in the env configuration override corresponding environment variables, including those from `customEnvVariables` and `process.env`

 ```json title="Example renovate.json with env configuration"
 {